Skip to main content

 • Document Positioning: Normative

-• Outline: Annex to the Standard Guidelines on Information Systems that Handle Security and Other Sensitive Information, which summarizes the viewpoints that users should consider, such as risks requiring attention and countermeasures, consideration of cloud computing, and points to keep in mind in data linkage
+• Overview: An annex to the standard guidelines that summarizes the perspectives that users should consider for information systems that handle security and other sensitive information, such as risks that require attention and countermeasures, consideration of cloud computing, and points to keep in mind when linking data